alvst/React-Uploaded-Video-Preview/README.md

 | **CustomFailedFileImageVertical** | **object** | | A custom Horizontal file that will be displayed if the file cannot be displayed |

 *Note: due to webpage memory constraints, you may want to limit the amount of times this is run on a single page. a maximum of 4 times is my recommendation as after it often reloads the page.
 Please file a pull request if you know how to fix this.

+## Limitations:

+This does not work for linking videos.
+For linking videos, check out other Github repositories [like](https://github.com/brothatru/react-video-thumbnail).

 ## Examples: